gravitational/teleport/docs/README.md

 Mature tech companies with significant infrastructure footprints tend to implement most of these patterns internally.
-Gravitational Teleport allows smaller companies without significant in-house SSH epxertise to easily do the same.
-It comes with a beautiful Web UI and a very permissive [Apache 2.0](https://github.com/gravitational/teleport/blob/master/LICENSE) license.
+Gravitational Teleport allows smaller companies without significant in-house SSH expertise to easily adopt them as well.
+Teleport comes with a beautiful Web UI and a very permissive [Apache 2.0](https://github.com/gravitational/teleport/blob/master/LICENSE) license.

 Teleport is built on top of the high-quality [Golang SSH](https://godoc.org/golang.org/x/crypto/ssh)